 Pinto beans contain very good amounts of minerals.
 100 g of dry beans hold copper-99%, iron-63%, manganese-50%, phosphorus-58%, selenium-51%, calcium-13%, and zinc-21%.

 100 g of pintos hold 1393 mg or 30% potassium.
-Potassium electrolyte is present in cell and body fluids; which helps counter pressing effects of sodium on heart and blood pressure.
+Potassium electrolyte is present in cell and body fluids; which help counter pressing effects of sodium on heart and blood pressure.

 |Principle||Nutrient Value||Percent of RDA|